splunk/public-o11y-docs/infrastructure/monitor/aws-infra-monitor.rst

 The Infrastructure Monitoring Amazon Web Services (AWS) integration imports metrics and metadata from AWS CloudWatch and the following :ref:`AWS services <aws-integrations>`, as well as other applications.

-Metrics are data points identified by a name; and metadata is information that helps you identify aspects of the metrics such as its source.
-AWS metrics and metadata help you monitor and troubleshoot the AWS services you're using, such as AWS EC2.
-The metrics and metadata also help you monitor applications, such as Kubernetes clusters, that use the AWS services.
+Metrics are data points identified by a name, and metadata is information that helps you identify aspects of the metrics such as its source.
+AWS metrics and metadata help you monitor and troubleshoot the AWS services you're using.
+They also help you monitor applications, such as Kubernetes clusters, that use the AWS services.

 To learn more about logs and AWS, see :ref:`get-started-logs`.